Bio

-'Tracy calls attention to the manner to which we perform history.
-By translating real events into stories,
+'Satchwill calls attention to the manner in which we perform history.
+By translating real events into stories, she blurs the line between truth & fiction.'

 Mia Curran, Curator, Exhibitionism: The Art of Display, The Courtauld Institute of Art, Somerset House

-Tracy Satchwill’s excerpts from The Life of Marie Antoinette presents fantastical episodes of whimsy and splendour.
+Tracy Satchwill’s excerpts from The Life of Marie Antoinette present fantastical episodes of whimsy and splendour.
 Composed of a combination of illustration, collage, photography and found objects, Satchwill’s three-dimensional toy theatres are intricately composed scenes of artifice.
 First invented as advertisements for playhouses, Victorian Toy Theatre quickly assumed a private role independent from the public stage.
 Toy theatre brought drama into the middle-class home, allowing children and adults informally to direct their own plays.
 Satchwill reinvents this Victorian tradition to illustrate historical narratives.
 Her contemporary toy theatres are frozen in time, thus removing the element of personal agency and continuous movement from the dioramas.
 This removal of viewer interaction is fitting for illustrating the story of Marie Antoinette, who was notorious for her obliviousness to the common man.
-Furthermore, the bright colours and elaborate decorations of toy theatres wittily captures the French Queens signature love of ornament and spectacle.
-By representing historical events as theatrical scenes, Satchwill calls attention to the manner to which we perform history.
+Furthermore, the bright colours and elaborate decorations of toy theatres wittily capture the French Queen's signature love of ornament and spectacle.
+By representing historical events as theatrical scenes, Satchwill calls attention to the manner in which we perform history.
 By translating real events into stories, historians blur the line between truth and fiction.

 Mia Curran